jordanxlj/magic_bean/README.md

 c++ implementation of LMAX's disruptor pattern.

 Your compiler needs to support C++14 standard in order to use this implementation.
-Currently only tested with GCC 4.9 on Mac.
+Currently tested with GCC 4.9 on Mac and Suse Linux.